 Berkhamsted Golf Club is set 600 feet up in the Chilterns, within one of the largest expanses of heathland in Hertfordshire and golf on this common land dates back to 1874.
-In the 1880s, a young schoolteacher called George Gowring, aided by a few friends, laid out a basic golf course.
-A couple of years later, in 1890, the golf club was officially inaugurated – making it Hertfordshire's oldest golf club alongside Chorleywood, which was also founded in 1890.
+In the 1880s, a young schoolteacher called George Gowring, aided by Willie Park Jr., laid out a basic 9-hole golf course.
+A couple of years later, in 1890, the golf club was officially inaugurated, making it Hertfordshire's oldest golf club alongside Chorleywood, which was also founded in 1890.

 There's also one Iron Age obstacle that causes an unusual challenge – Grim's Dyke.
 We're not sure how to classify this Saxon ditch and embankment, which is six to eight feet high in places and comes into play at seven holes, sometimes as an obstacle from the tee and other times for the approach shot.
 One thing is for sure, it's a unique hazard.

 Off the back tees, Berkhamsted measures a healthy 6,683 yards against a par of 71.
 In order to score well, you'll need to strike the ball well and straight off the tee – there are some lengthy carries across heather – and then, you'll need your best approach play to find the small but fine greens.
 It's certainly a tough test.

 We think Berkhamsted is a course of great charm.
 It's also a course for all seasons and worthy of its lofty position in our Hertfordshire Best In County rankings.